VegaASM/Artemis/README.md

 You will need a boot.dol file placed in the Artemis/dol folder.
 For more info about the DOL format, read this-->> https://wiibrew.org/wiki/DOL

+If you instead have a PPC-32 compliant ELF file, you can use an ELF to DOL converter.
+More info -->> https://www.wiibrew.org/wiki/ELF_to_DOL_Converter

 **I have boot.dol ready.
 How do I run Artemis?**

 You need to compile it from Source.
 View the COMPILING.txt for instructions on how to compile and launch Artemis.
 After compilation, launch Artemis.
 Please **NOTE** that this current Repo revision will most likely just Fault (no testing/debug has been performed)!
 Once Artemis launches, follow the on-screen instructions.